Sections

 VirtFS

-After making sure your Linux installation supports 9pfs, you can mount the share with the following command:
+After making sure your Linux installation supports 9pfs, you can automatically mount the share by adding the following entry to your /etc/fstab:

 Fixing permission errors